Risks and Implications for Decision-Making Processes Associated with Existing Design Codes or Their Non-Existence

 References

-NASA, 1969.
+National Aeronautics and Space Administration.
+(1969).
 Buckling of Thin-Walled Doubly Curved Shells.
-NASA Space Vehicle Design Criteria, Report No. NASA SP-8032.
+NASA Space Vehicle Design Criteria (Structures), NASA SP-8032.
+Washington, DC: NASA.

 Downloads